+Figure SI-7-2.
+Premature deaths from ambient air pollution (PM2.5) in 2015 and in selected scenarios, 2050.

 SDG 7: Energy The LED scenario meets or furthers the SDG 7 goal of universal access to clean energy and electricity and also meets the goal for the expansion of renewable energies and above all energy efficiency.
 Traditional biomass as household fuel is phased out completely (see Figure 7 panel d in Main text).
 Given its rapid electrification and a doubling of electricity use in the Global South between 2020 and 2050, electricity access for all can be easily provided from an energy systems perspective, but distributional and infrastructural aspects could not be examined.
 Insufficient data are available for assessing LED with respect to the SDG 7 goal of “affordable energy”.
 However, various outcomes of the LED scenario are consistent with an interpretation of affordability, including significant cost reductions in standardised, granular technologies and dramatic improvements in end-use efficiencies.